siemens/continuous-clearing/UsageDoc/CA_UsageDocument.md

      **Example** : `ArtifactoryUploader.exe --settingsfilepath /<PathToConfig>/appSettings.json`
 </details>

-# Clearing Automation Tool Execution Test Mode
+# Continuous Clearing tool Execution Test Mode

   The purpose the test mode execution of the tool is to ensure that there are no any connectivity issues with SW360 server.